US Recession Watch: Recession Odds Rekindled as Coronavirus Festers

 The unexpected and debilitating shockwave sent to the global supply chainwill likely have a lasting impact on business activity above all else.
 This fundamental backdrop typically bodes well for the USD on balance.

-US Economy Starts to Crack: Services Sector Contracts Amid Coronavirus Contagion
+US Economy Starts to Crack as Services Sector Contracts Amid Coronavirus Contagion

 Considering how China is the second largest economy in the world, it is expected that the hit directly to Chinese GDP will drag total trade and business activity lower across the globe in a similar fashion.